|Survey name||Household Projections in England|

 2016-based subnational population projections: frequently asked questions provides answers to questions on the 2016-based subnational population projections.

-Household projections for England: comparisons with other sources provides analysis comparing household projections with household estimates and other sources of households and planning data.
+Household projections for England, comparisons with other sources: 2001 to 2018 provides analysis comparing household projections with household estimates and other sources of households and planning data.

 Previous releases of household projections can be found on the Ministry for Housing, Communities and Local Government (MHCLG) website.
-In January 2017, the responsibility for household projections was transferred to Office for National Statistics (ONS).
-Queries on these projections should be directed via email to email@example.com.Back to table of contents
+In January 2017, the responsibility for household projections was transferred to the Office for National Statistics (ONS).
+Queries on these projections should be emailed to firstname.lastname@example.org.Back to table of contents